Phonons as a platform for non-Abelian braiding and its manifestation in layered silicates: Results

 The most interesting regime is provided by tensile strain [exemplified with the 5\% case in Fig.~\ref{kagome}(b)].
 Under these conditions, the bandwidth of the three Kagome bands in group 1 decreases, reducing the frequency difference between the three bands at the $\Gamma$ point.
 As a result, experimentally feasible electric fields can be used to drive phonon band inversion under strain.
 Similarly, the Kagome bands in groups 2 and 3 become closer at larger strains, again facilitating electric field manipulation.

 Hereafter we focus on phonon dispersions at fixed strains under tunable electric field, because the strain is fixed by the material synthesis and determined by the substrate, while the electric field can be tuned using a gate voltage.
+We only focus on the three groups of Kagome bands because they are more sensitive to the electric field (see Supplementary Fig.\,3 for the full phonon spectra of 5\% and 7\% strained monolayer silicates at different electric fields).

-\section{Braiding in group 1}
+\subsection{Braiding in group 1}

 We first study the braiding process of the Kagome bands in group 1 formed by the phonon branches $\mathcal{B}_{10,11,12}$ at 7\% strained silicate.
 As shown in Fig.~\ref{1braiding}(a), without an electric field, the Kagome bands at the $\Gamma$ point are comprised of a single band $\mathcal{B}_{10}$ associated with a 1D irreducible representation (irrep) $\Gamma_1$ and a doubly degenerate band $\mathcal{B}_{11,12}$ associated with a 2D irrep $\Gamma_5$.
 Away from $\Gamma$, the doubly degenerate bands split, each carrying a different 1D irrep along the $\Gamma$-M and K-$\Gamma$ high-symmetry lines.